AtanasovAtanas/interactive-content/EN/04-Multidimensional-Arrays-Exercise/09-Problem.md

 ## Output

-- For each car, print the distance travelled to the desired spot or the first free spot
+- For each car, print the distance traveled to the desired spot or the first free spot
 - If a car cannot park on its desired row, print the message `Row {row number} full`;

 ## Constraints